gustavostz/kindle-flashcards/README.md

 ## Introduction
 This repository presents a system that integrates with GPT to generate personalized Anki flashcards.
 Click here to access the [Kindle Flashcards ChatGPT](https://chat.openai.com/g/g-9wKfpW66j-kindle-flashcards).

+> [!NOTE]
-⚠️ **Note:*** Currently the project is only integrate with ChatGPT, so it needs the ChatGPT plus to access it. ⚠️
+> ⚠️ Currently the project is only integrate with ChatGPT, so it needs the ChatGPT plus to access it. ⚠️

 The system extracts words and their contexts from your Kindle's `vocab.db` file and uses a GPT to create personalized flashcards.